'An Incredible Disaster': West Sacramento Engineer Drawn To Haiti To Help Rebuild

 “Think about how many family members and kids…just unbelievable tragedy,” Dr. Miyamoto told CBS13 shortly after he landed.
 “Over 50,000 houses and churches and schools.
 It’s an incredible disaster.”

 Dr. Miyamoto is the CEO of Miyamoto International, an engineering firm based in West Sacramento.
-He’s in Haiti to assess the damage and develop reconstruction strategies.READ MORE: Marysville Man Says Late Wife’s Wedding Rings Disappeared At Hospital After COVID Treatment
+He’s in Haiti to assess the damage and develop reconstruction strategies.READ MORE: California Wildfires Lead To Air Quality Alerts In 7 States

 “To really pinpoint the exact location of this incredible damage—they’re in the mountain area so it’s really hard to get there—you have to hike up there,” said Dr. Miyamoto.
 “I mean, think about it.
 You lose a house, you lose a whole village, you lose a whole township.”